jkasala/single_page_app_template/README.md

 git clone https://github.com/jkasala/testimonials.git
 ```

-- Even though there are only javascript and HTML files involved, they must still be served on a web server because otherwise Angular will give you an error.
-Once place on your server, you can open index.html with your browser.
+- Even though there are only javascript and HTML files here, they must still be served on a web server because otherwise Angular will give you an error.
+Any server will do, and once the files are on there you can open index.html with your browser.